 Tim Massaquoi returned for his final year of eligibility as a fifth-year senior in 2005.
 He started 9 more games while battling some injuries.
 Tim managed to catch 11 passes for 86-yards.
 He continued to be a force in the running game and made a ton of blocks for his teammates.
 Tim’s hard-nosed play earned him All-Big Ten First Team recognition for the second straight season.
 Unfortunately, Michigan slipped in 2005 and finished with a record of 7 wins and 5 losses.
 They ended with a record of 5-3 in the Big Ten which was only good enough for a tie for third place.

-So, today is a good day to remember the Michigan football career of Tim Massaquoi.
+Yes, today is a good day to remember the Michigan football career of Tim Massaquoi.
 He was an excellent player who gave his all to Michigan.
 Unfortunately, Tim holds the distinction of being a member of the last Michigan football team to win a Big Ten championship in 2004.
 Hopefully, that will change very soon!
-Thank you Tim Massaquoi for your contributions to the great history that is Michigan football.
-I hope you have a very happy birthday today!
-Go Blue!
+Thank you Tim Massaquoi for your contributions to the great history of Michigan football.
+Happy Birthday and Go Blue!